Revised: October 28, 2025

 - Participation in Employment & Training is voluntary in Washington State.

-- Work registrants who voluntarily reduce their work hours below 30 hours a week will face a penalty
+- Work registrants who voluntarily quit a job or reduce their work hours below 30 hours a week without good cause will face a penalty

-- DSHS registers the clients for work by completing the WORK Registration screen in ACES/3G.
+- DSHS registers the clients for work by completing the Work Registration page in ACES/3G.

 |